Tachyon MCP: A Spec-Forward Java Runtime for the MCP Ecosystem

 3 .port(8080)

-4 .bind();
+4 .start();

 Clients that include "io.modelcontextprotocol/tasks" in their initialize capabilities get the extension’s tools and resources automatically.
 Clients that don’t fall back to standard task endpoints.
 Tachyon works correctly with clients built against either spec version, today.